Criminal charges against 'Gasland' driller head to court - KRDO

 Associated Press

-A gas driller has waived its right to a preliminary hearing on criminal charges that it acted with “long-term indifference” toward a Pennsylvania community where high levels of methane leaked into residential groundwater supplies.
-Cabot Oil & Gas Corp. is charged with breaking state environmental laws.
-A grand jury says the Houston-based driller failed to fix faulty gas wells that are leaking methane into aquifers in Dimock and surrounding communities.
-Cabot has since merged with another company to form a new company, Coterra Energy Inc. A Coterra spokesperson says the company is seeking an “amicable resolution” of the case.
+One of Pennsylvania’s biggest gas drillers is facing newer allegations of pollution in a rural community where it’s already charged with crimes for fouling residents’ drinking water wells with high levels of methane.
+Cabot Oil & Gas on Friday waived its right to a preliminary hearing on criminal charges that it acted with “long-term indifference” toward the residents of Dimock.
+Cabot has since merged with a Denver-based company to form Coterra Energy Inc. A Coterra spokesperson says the company is seeking an “amicable resolution” of the criminal charges.
+Apart from the criminal case, state environmental regulators have been responding to more recent complaints from residents.